gvwilson/sensibleadventures/iffy/iffy.md

 and licked it.
 The faint tang of machinery and oil from her unwashed hand barely registered.
 She sighed.
-She would like nothing better than to close her eyes for a moment, or better yet a couple of hours, but the backstay cable *did* need mending, and it wasn't as if the engine was going to put itself back together---not on a ship as simple as the *Guinevere*.
+She would like nothing better than to close her eyes and let the summer sun warm her face, but the backstay cable *did* need mending, and it wasn't as if the engine was going to put itself back together---not on a ship as simple as the *Guinevere*.